Car Insurance for SR22 Drivers in Indiana: Who Will Cover You & What You'll Pay (2026)

 Indiana's 25/50/25 Minimum — What It Actually Protects

-Warning: In 2026, the average cost of a new car is well over $40,000.
+In 2026, the average cost of a new car is well over $40,000.
 If you total a new vehicle and you only have $25,000 in property damage coverage, you will be personally sued for the remaining balance.
 Even if you are buying cheap auto insurance sr22 indiana policies, you should strongly consider raising your property damage limit to at least $50,000 to protect yourself from bankruptcy.

 Should You Add Comprehensive/Collision on SR22?

 If you drive an older vehicle worth less than $4,000, it makes financial sense to carry Liability-Only.
 The cost of carrying full coverage on an SR22 policy for an old car will quickly outpace the value of the vehicle itself.
-However, if you have an auto loan or lease, your bank or lienholder will legally mandate that you carry Comprehensive and Collision coverage.

 How to Switch Car Insurance Companies While Under SR22

 Finding a cheap rate today doesn't mean you are locked in forever.
 In fact, we highly recommend re-shopping your car insurance sr22 indiana quotes every 6 months.
-However, switching insurance companies when you have an active SR22 requirement is incredibly dangerous if done incorrectly.
+As your underlying violation gets older, your risk profile improves, and you will become eligible for cheaper rates.

-If you find a cheaper policy with a new company, you must execute the switch using the Overlap Rule.
 If you cancel your current policy on Tuesday, and your new policy doesn't start until Wednesday, there is a 24-hour lapse in your coverage.
 During that 24 hours, your old insurance company will automatically fire an SR26 cancellation notice to the Indiana BMV.
 The BMV computer will see that you have no active SR22 on file, and they will automatically issue a license suspension order.
 You will then have to pay a reinstatement fee all over again.

 The Correct Way to Switch: